 crypto data flow

-1. Feeds in — low-latency Solana data (slots, recent blockhash, priority fees) is ingested at the edge and republished as named MoQT tracks.
-Traders subscribe over QUIC and read each update the moment the relay fans it out.
+1. Feeds in — the edge ingests low-latency Solana data (slots, recent blockhash, priority fees) and republishes it as named MoQT tracks.
+Traders subscribe over QUIC.
+They read each update the moment the relay fans it out.

-2. Transactions out — a signed transaction is handed to the BDN, deduplicated, fanned out across the edge mesh, and landed directly on the current and next leader validators’ TPU (Transaction Processing Unit) over Solana’s native QUIC protocol.
+2. Transactions out — you send a signed transaction to the BDN.
+The BDN deduplicates the transaction and fans it out across the edge mesh.
+It lands the transaction directly on the current and next leader validators’ TPU over Solana’s native QUIC protocol.

 No typed SDK ships for crypto yet.
-Today you consume the BDN two ways: the QUIC submit/feeds HTTP/3 API (any HTTP/3 client), and the raw MoQT client (@clutchcall/sdk/moqt) for subscribing to feed tracks.
+Today you use the BDN in two ways: the QUIC submit/feeds HTTP/3 API (any HTTP/3 client), and the raw MoQT client (@clutchcall/sdk/moqt) to subscribe to feed tracks.
 A dedicated typed Crypto client is a Preview — see SDK methods.
-Everything below is grounded in what runs today.
+Everything below describes what runs today.

 When to use it